 - Choose a subject then look around for lines in the scene that you can use to 'lead' the viewer to the subject.

 - Remember that lines can be man-made or natural.
 For instance, the yellow line down the middle of the road or a tree branch.
-Even a person's arm can be a leading line to their face.
+Even a person's arm can be a leading line of their face.

 Assignment #6: Perspective

 How do you normally stand when you shoot?
 If your answer is straight up like a 5-foot-something human being then this assignment is for you.
 The perspective assignment challenges you to view the world from an entirely new perspective, which in turn gives the viewer a new look at the ordinary.

 - Take another afternoon or evening for a photo excursion wherever you like.

 - This time, every time you find something to photograph, stop!